webaware/minimum-age-woocommerce/readme.txt

 The default minimum age is 18.
 You can change it the WooCommerce settings:

-WooCommerce > Settings > Minimum Age
+WooCommerce > Settings > Minimum Age > Minimum age

 ### How can I change the order of the date fields?

 The default order of the birth date fields is day, month, year.
 You can choose a different layout in the settings:

-WooCommerce > Settings > Minimum Age
+WooCommerce > Settings > Minimum Age > Date layout

 ## Screenshots